Toyah:

 effective, unsettling and experimental.

-The section of the album
+section of the album dedicated to updating the

-fairly pedestrian versions of 'Thunder In The
+hits kicks off with fairly pedestrian versions of

-delivery is faultless but at times, and
+Free', Toyah's delivery is faultless but at

-particularly in the choruses, they lack some of
+times, and particularly in the choruses, they

-poppy direction, personally I prefer other
+less poppy direction, personally I prefer other

 versions but it's a brave experiment which I